 In RE students will draw on learning from English as they structure extended responses to key questions.
 There are also important links to the other Humanities subjects of geography and history, as students learn about the origins of world religions.
-The RE curriculum draws on the arts as students consider where we gain our understanding of what Jesus looked like and discuss how music plays an important role in worship for some Christians.
+The RE curriculum draws on the arts as students consider the importance of art and music in worship across a range of religions.